 \section{Scene Representation Networks}

 Let $V$ be a 3D multi-parameter field, i.e., a mapping $\R^3 \rightarrow \R^D$ that assigns to each point in a given domain a set of $D$ dependent parameters.
-In this work, we focus on 3D scalar fields ($D = 1$) and color fields ($D = 4$), where at each domain point either a scalar density value is given or an RGB$\alpha$ sample has been generated via an additional transfer function (TF) mapping.
+In this work, we focus on 3D scalar fields ($D = 1$) and color fields ($D = 4$), where at each domain point either a scalar density value is given or an RGB$\alpha$ sample has been generated via a transfer function (TF) mapping.

 SRNs~\cite{mildenhall2020nerf,tancik2020fourier} encode and compress the field $V$ via a neural network comprised of fully-connected layers.
 The network takes a domain position as input and predicts the density or color at that position, i.e., a mapping $V_\Theta : \R^3\rightarrow\R^D$.
 In detail, let $\bm{v}_0=\bm{p}\in\R^3$ be the input position.
 Then, layer $i$ of the network is computed as $\bm{v}_{i+1}=a(W_i \bm{v}_i + \bm{b}_i)$, where $W_i$ is the layer weight matrix, $\bm{b}_i$ the bias vector and $a(\cdot)$ the element-wise activation function.
 The number of layers is denoted by $l$.
 The output of the last layer $\bm{v}_l\in\R^D$ is the final network output.
 The intermediate states $\bm{v}_1,...,\bm{v}_{l-1}$ are of size $\R^c$ with $c$ being the number of hidden channels of the network.
 The matrices $W_i, \bm{b}_i$ are the trainable parameters of the network.
-We refer to \autoref{sec:steady} for a study on the number of layers, channels, and activation function that affect the training quality.

-Since the network processes each input position independently of the other inputs, the volumetric field can be decoded at arbitrary positions only where needed, i.e. along the ray during raytracing.
+Since the network processes each input position independently of the other inputs, the volumetric field can be decoded at arbitrary positions only where needed, i.e. along the ray during direct volume raycasting.
 In practice, batches of thousands of positions are processed in parallel.
-In the spirit of previous V-SRNs~\cite{lu2021compressive,chen2019learning,mescheder2019occupancy,park2019deepsdf}, the V-SRN by Lu~\etAl~\cite{lu2021compressive} is trained in world-space, using training pairs of position and density $(\bm{x},\bm{v})$.
-We refer to \autoref{sec:steady} for the details on the training method.
+In the spirit of previous SRNs~\cite{chen2019learning,mescheder2019occupancy,park2019deepsdf}, \emph{neurcomp} by Lu~\etAl~\cite{lu2021compressive} is trained in world-space, using training pairs of position and density $(\bm{x},\bm{v})$.
+Let us refer to \autoref{sec:steady} for a study of the most relevant network parameters and the details of the training method.